-- §1 Each jury for the first and second cycles appoints a Committee consisting of a President and a Secretary of the jury for the cycle, the Dean and the General Director for education and training, representing the academic authorities.
-If the Dean is the President or Secretary of a cycle jury, the jury communicates to the Matriculation Department the name of his or her replacement no later than the end of November. - §2 These committees, known as "Admissions Committees", undertake, in the jury's name, tasks relating to admission for access to courses in the first cycle and for all access to the second cycle.
-They make decisions on admitting and refusing applicants and making admission conditional upon the obligation to follow a specific programme. - §3 In reaching its decisions, the Committee may take the opinions of bodies which they appoint.
-Each year, no later than the end of December, the juries communicate Matriculation Department the list and composition of the Admissions Committees and the bodies appointed to provide opinions.
-When the advisory body includes more than one member, it is known as a "Consultative Admissions Committee".
+- §1.
+Each jury for the first and second cycles appoints a Committee consisting of a President and a Secretary of the jury for the cycle and a third member of the jury as well as the Dean, representing the academic authorities. - §2.
+These committees, known as "Admissions Committees", undertake, in the jury's name, tasks relating to admission for access to courses in the first cycle and for all access to the second cycle.
+They make decisions on admitting and refusing applicants and making admission conditional upon the obligation to follow a specific programme. - §3.
+In reaching its decisions, the Committee may take the opinions of bodies which they appoint.
+Each year, no later than the end of December, the juries communicate Registration and Admission Department the list and composition of the Admissions Committees and the bodies appointed to provide opinions.
+When the advisory body includes more than one member, it is known as a "Consultative Admissions Committee". - §4.
+Admissions Committees are also competent to recognise skills and knowledge which students have acquired through personal or professional experience (VAE). - This personal or professional experience must correspond to at least five years of activity and years of higher education may only be considered up to one year per 60 credits earned, without exceeding two years. - §5.
+All decisions by the Admissions Committees are explained, signed by the President of the jury and notified to the student (for appeals on the regularity of the procedure, see Article 81).

-&lt;sup>31 Reminder: For entry into the first year of the first cycle, the academic authorities have set minimum conditions for entry that form an integral part of these regulations.
+&lt;sup>21 Reminder: For entry into the first year of the first cycle, the academic authorities have set minimum conditions for entry that form an integral part of these regulations.